ChenLiu-1996/CitationMap/README.md

 &#127919; It only takes **one line to install** and **4 lines to run**!

-&#9757; If you have trouble running CitationMap, send me your Google Scholar ID via email.
+&#128073; If you have trouble running <code>CitationMap</code>, send me your Google Scholar ID via email.
 I might do it for you when I have time, as long as you **politely** ask for the favor and introduce who you are.

 <br>